 Understanding Optic Fiber Cable

-- Transmit data at speeds only about 31% slower than the speed of light
+• Transmit data at speeds close to the speed of light

-- Use Wavelength Division Multiplexing (WDM) to enhance their capability by allowing multiple data streams to be transported simultaneously over a single fiber
+• Use Wavelength Division Multiplexing (WDM) to send multiple data streams through a single fiber

 Types of Optic Fiber Cables